-Build for off-grid adventures, the Pika Trailer is lightweight and compact.
-It’s also one of the more affordable campers, but that doesn’t mean its lacking in amenities.
+Built for off-grid adventures, the Pika Trailer is lightweight and compact.
+It’s also one of the more affordable campers, but that doesn’t mean it’s lacking in amenities.
 What do you get for the price?
-Lights, a Maxxair vent fan, 6 USB outlets and 2 GFCI 110v outlets all powered by a 100Ah deep cycle battery.
+Lights, a Maxxair vent fan, 6 USB outlets and 2 GFCI 110v outlets, all powered by a 100Ah deep cycle battery.

-The aluminum sides and roof can support an awning and there’s ample upgrades to choose from like solar panels, a portable refrigerator and a heating or AC unit.
-We like that this camper allows you to start with a minimal, low-priced build and add options as needed.
+Most importantly, aluminium sides and roof can support an awning, and there are ample upgrades to choose from like solar panels, a portable refrigerator and a heating or AC unit.
+We like that Timberleaf trailers allow you to start with a minimal, low-priced build and add options as needed.

 Teardrop Trailers with Bathrooms

-Traditional teardrop trailers do not have bathrooms inside, but campers like the TAB Teardrop by NuCamp and the Little Guy Max Trailer try to keep the spirit of the teardrop shape while still offering amenities like a toilet or shower.
+Traditional teardrop trailers do not have a wet bath inside, but campers like the TAB Teardrop by NuCamp and the Little Guy Max Trailer try to keep the spirit of the teardrop shape while still offering amenities like a toilet.

 What happens if you need a bathroom?
 We recommend reading our post on best portable toilets for camping.
-There are a number of compact toilet solutions that are lightweight and portable enough to store in your trailer.
-Simply add a toilet tent and you should be all set for a road trip.
+Many compact toilet solutions are light and portable enough to store in your trailer.

 As for the shower, portable camping showers are another great solution.
 These can range from gravity-fed shower bags to heated propane showers.

-Don’t let the lack of full bathroom stop you from trying out a teardrop camper.
-Remember, you can always try before you buy with a camper van rental company.
+Don’t let the lack of a full wet bath stop you from trying out a teardrop.
+Remember, you can always try before buying with a camper van rental company.